 There may be times when you or someone you’re traveling with has special needs.
 If this is the case, the next four sections below are for you.

 Thai law doesn’t require child seats in cars.
 You’ll find it difficult to get taxis with child seats.
 If you prefer using child seats while in Thailand, you’ll need to use one of the companies in private transfer section at the beginning of the article.
 You must note that you need a child seat at time of booking.

 You can bring your own child seats if possible.
 Or you can get a car with a child seat by renting a car.
-Budget Thailand offers child seats for just over 200 baht a day.
+You can rent a car in advance with HappyCar.

 Accessible Thailand has lots of great info for people traveling with disabilities.
 The website covers airport transfers as well as hotels, restaurants, and tours catering to the disabled.